December 12, 1993: Korda edges home favourite Stich to win Grand Slam Cup

 What happened next

 Petr Korda’s career peaked in January 1998 when he triumphed at the Australian Open for his lone major, defeating Marcelo Rios in the final (6-2, 6-3, 6-3).
 Only months later, however, he tested positive for nandrolone, which would push him to retire in 1999.
-His son Sebastian is currently a player on the rise, reaching the fourth round at Roland-Garros this year as a qualifier, while daughters Nelly and Jessica are among the best golfers in the world.
+His son Sebastian is currently a player on the rise, winning his first ATP title in 2021, while daughters Nelly and Jessica are among the best golfers in the world.

 Michael Stich would reach two more Grand Slam finals in his career, at the 1994 US Open (defeated by Andre Agassi, 6-1, 7-6, 7-5) and 1996 French Open (lost to Yevgeny Kafelnikov, 7-6, 7-5, 7-6).
 The German would retire in 1997, after his semi-final loss to Cédric Pioline at Wimbledon (6-7, 6-2, 6-1, 5-7, 6-4).